Ambarri: Name

 The cities of Ambérieu-en-Bugey, attested ca. 853 as Ambariacus (Ambayreu in 1240), Ambérieux-en-Dombes, attested in 501 as Ambariaco (Ambaireu in 1226), and Ambérieux, attested in 892 as Ambariacum, are named after the Gallic tribe.
 They originally derive from a form Ambarria attached to the suffix -acos.

 Geography

 The Ambarri occupied a tract in the valley of the Rhône, probably in the angle between the Saône and the Rhône; and their neighbors on the east were the Allobroges.
 They are mentioned by Livy (v.
 34) with the Aedui among those Galli who were said to have crossed the Alps into Italy in the time of Tarquinius Priscus.
-They are not mentioned among the clientes of the Aedui.
-(B. G. vii.
-75.)

 History

-According to Roman historian Titus Livius, the Ambarri joined Bellovesus' legendary migrations ca. 600 BC towards Italy:
+According to the Roman historian Titus Livius, the Ambarri joined Bellovesus' legendary migrations ca. 600 BC towards Italy:

-Julius Caesar calls them close allies and kinsmen of the Aedui:
+Caesar does not mention them among the clientes of the Aedui (B. G. vii.
+75.) but calls them close allies and kinsmen:

-They are also mentioned by Caesar along the Aedui and the Allobroges:
+They are also mentioned by Caesar along with the Aedui and the Allobroges: